 The BBS calculates allowable hours of client contact based on the total supervision received at each setting in which the Trainee or Intern gained hours.
 The time period involved could be as little as one week or as long as six years.
 For Pepperdine's purposes, the ratio of client contact to supervision will be calculated after 6 units of practicum and when the student has earned a minimum of 225 (a combination of 150 of direct client contact combined with 75 client centered advocacy) hours client contact with appropriate supervision.
-To determine your allowable client contact hours per setting, first look to see that you have at least the minimum "unit" of supervision to the sum.
+To determine your allowable client contact hours per setting, first look to see that you have at least the minimum "unit" of supervision each week (one hour of individual or two hours of group).
+Add any partial units of supervision to the sum.
 Then, multiply the number of "supervision units" by five.
 "The product is the maximum number of client contact hours the BBS will count for that particular setting.